aimms/how-to/Articles/518/518-add-logo-to-webui-app.rst

-Adding a logo to an AIMMS WebUI app
+Adding a Logo to an AIMMS WebUI App
 ====================================

 This article illustrates adding a logo to an AIMMS WebUI application, using AIMMS 4.85 and newer.